-53% of respondents said it is very or somewhat important that their employer supports multimodal transit, and support is 12 points higher (65%) for those who both live and work in the study area.
+or somewhat important that their employer supports multimodal transit, and support is 12 points higher (65%) for those who both live and work in the study area.
 Employers play a critical role helping their employees shift to active modes of transportation through active commuting programs.

 Over the past decade, Verdis Group has helped local employers find significant cost savings around parking - and greater employee engagement - through strategic investments in support of employees who use active transportation.

-There is high interest in using ORBT and a streetcar.
+There is high interest in using ORBT and an urban circulator.

-Respondents expressed high interest in both ORBT and the streetcar.
-73% of survey respondents are somewhat (38%) or very (35%) interested in using the streetcar, with those who live in the study area expressing a particularly high level of interest (87%) in using the streetcar.
-Similarly, interest in using ORBT was high, with 54% of respondents being somewhat (39%) or very (15%) interested.
+Respondents expressed high interest in both ORBT and the urban circulator.
+73% of survey respondents are somewhat (38%) or very (35%) interested in using the urban circulator, with those who live in the study area expressing a particularly high level of interest (87%) in using the urban circulator.
+Similarly, interest in using ORBT was high, with 50% of respondents being somewhat (36%) or very (14%) interested.

-As indicated below, respondents envision using both ORBT and the streetcar for entertainment.
-Respondents are more likely to use ORBT for commuting whereas they are more likely to use a streetcar for entertainment.
+As indicated below, respondents envision using both ORBT and the urban circulator for entertainment.
+Respondents are more likely to use ORBT for commuting whereas they are more likely to use an urban circulator for entertainment.

-Estimated trips per day for respondents somewhat or very interested in using ORBT or a streetcar
+Estimated trips per day for respondents somewhat or very interested in using ORBT or an urban circulator